-Runs tests on the CPUE and length-frequency data sources are common diagnostics of goodness of fit (Carvalho et al. 2017).
-The Wald-Wolfowitz runs test, a non-parametric statistical test that checks the randomness hypothesis for a data sequence, can be used to identify residuals patterns that should not be considered random.
-The runs test for the CPUEs and for the length-frequency data sources in the base case stock assessment (Figures 8 and 9) indicate that the model fit to most data series (those in red) present significant patterns.
+The runs test for the CPUEs and for the length-frequency data sources in the base case stock assessment (Figures 7 and 8) indicate that the model fit to most data series (those in red) present significant patterns.
 Model fits where the fit to the chosen CPUE does not pass the Wald-Wolfowitz runs test could be identified and not incorporated to the base case OM.